Traditional Kung Fu Training

 With some Fun Sprinkled In

 As mentioned, you’ll get a work out.
 But you’re among classmates.
+And more importantly, among like-minded Kung Fu friends.
 You immediately have things in common, aside from merely being classmates.

 From soreness, confusion, frustration, awkwardness and more – everyone goes through the various stages from time to time and so it’s nice to be able to relate to others, ask questions, share experiences and tips, etc.